-3.2.1 Indoor Ambient Air Sampling
+3.2.2 Indoor Ambient Air Sampling

 Indoor ambient air sampling will be conducted in accordance with PSC standard operating procedure (SOP) No. PSC-127 (PSC 2002) (provided in Appendix A).
-The indoor air sample will be collected at an approximate height of 3 feet above ground surface.
-Based on the location and enclosed nature of the Office and proximity to the concentrations of COPCs in groundwater, the indoor air samples will be collected in the eastern portion of the Office.
+Indoor air samples will be collected at an approximate height of 3 feet above ground surface.
+Based on the location and enclosed nature of the office portion of the Building and proximity to the concentrations of COPCs in groundwater, the indoor air samples will be collected in the open area of the office area and within the enclosed office at the northeastern corner of the office area.

-3.2.2 Outdoor Ambient Air Sampling
+3.2.3 Outdoor Ambient Air Sampling

 Outdoor ambient air sampling will be conducted in accordance with PSC SOP No. PSC-128 (PSC 2002) (provided in Appendix A).
-The outdoor ambient air sample will be collected from a minimum height of 2 meters above ground surface.
+Outdoor ambient air samples will be collected from a minimum height of 2 meters above ground surface.
 An attempt will be made to measure ambient air concentrations upwind of the building being assessed.
-The ambient air sample location will be chosen on the day of sampling based on weather, wind direction, and accessible areas proximate to the building.
+The ambient air sample location will be chosen on the day of sampling based on weather, wind direction, and accessible areas proximate to the Building.